Maxine Elliott

-Maxine Elliott (February 5, 1868 – March 5, 1940) also known as Little Jessie, Dettie or by her birth name Jessie Dermott, was an American actress and businesswoman.
+Maxine Elliott (February 5, 1868 – March 5, 1940), also known as Little Jessie, Dettie, or by her birth name Jessie Dermot(t), was an American actress and businesswoman.
 She managed her own theater and experimented with silent films in the 1910s.
-Immensely popular, she was rumored to have intimate relationships with highly notable people such as King Edward VII and J.P.
+Immensely popular, she was rumored to have had intimate relationships with highly notable people such as King Edward VII and J.P.
 Morgan.
 During World War I, she was active on the cause of the Belgian relief.

 Early life

 Born on February 5, 1868, to Thomas Dermot, a sea captain and Adelaide Hill Dermot, she had a younger sister, actress Gertrude Elliott and at least two brothers, one of whom, a sailor, was lost at sea in the Indian Ocean.

 By age 15 in 1883, Jessie had been seduced and made pregnant by a 25-year-old man whom she may have married underage, according to the biography by Diana Forbes-Robertson, her niece.
 She either miscarried or lost the baby.
 This incident left a psychological wound on her for the rest of her life.

 Eliott later developed a relationship with a man from a rich local family, Arthur Hall.
-When suspicions of her pregnancy developed and when her relationship with Hall was eventually exposed, she and her father left for South America.
-In her later years she would make bitter remarks about the separation between her and Hall.
+When suspicions of her pregnancy developed and when her relationship with Hall was eventually exposed, her father and she left for South America.
+In her later years, she would make bitter remarks about the separation between Hall and her.